githubnext/copilot-workspace-user-manual/further-techniques.md

 *A warning that a task is too ambiguous and that their intent needs to be clarified*

-## Copilot Workspace for Repo Maintainers

-see docs

 ## Incoming Links

 see docs